Zuowei-ZHANG/RIDL/README.md

 ![image](https://github.com/Zuowei-ZHANG/RIDL/blob/50500428234063429fe88c19f551bdeb4671b849/table.png)

-`per_class_confusion_matrix.xlsx`: We counted the confusion matrices for all results and provide a detailed per-class analysis data in folder `per_class_confusion_matrix`.
+File `per_class_confusion_matrix.xlsx`: We counted the confusion matrices for all results and provide a detailed per-class analysis data in folder `per_class_confusion_matrix`.

 <!--We sincerely hope that our revised manuscript is now suitable for publication and that it will interest the readers of IEEE Transactions on Image Processing.-->